magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_no-abiding.md

 If we didn’t hold anything at all, what could we do ?
 We couldn’t do walking meditation or do anything, so we must hold things first.
-It’s wanting, yes, that’s true, but later on it leads to (virtue or perfection).
+It’s wanting, yes, that’s true, but later on it leads to *pāramī* (virtue or perfection).
 Like wanting to come here, for instance.
 Venerable Jagaro[^1] came to Wat Pah Pong.
 He had to want to come first.
 If he hadn’t felt that he wanted to come he wouldn’t have come.
 For anybody